 Complains about russian bots, downvotes etc. while gets his insta upvotes and frontpage.
 Kinda obvious who exactly spread misinformation, narratives and much more.

-I think it is pretty funny to a Russian bot attempting to pour doubt on a story about Russian bots.
+I think it is pretty funny that a Russian bot was attempting to pour doubt on a story about Russian bots.

 Some other interesting comments from shomyo:

 - “European Union regulations.
 OBEY.” – posted on a story about unfair pricing on Steam.